Housing associations and heat network regulation

 What is a heat network?

-A heat network is a mechanism for supplying heat and hot water to a home.
+A heat network is a mechanism for supplying heat and hot water to a home or non-residential premises.
 Heat networks can be either communal, or district systems.
-Communal systems consist of a centralised large heating appliance (in more than 90% of current cases a gas boiler) located in the scheme (e.g. plant room in flats).
+Communal systems consist of a centralised large heating appliance (in more than 90% of current cases a gas boiler) located in the building (e.g. plant room in flats).
 District heat networks supply heat and hot water to a network of buildings and can have more varied heat sources (e.g. geothermal or waste heat).
 The majority of heat networks (85%) are communal, and despite district heat networks being larger – most domestic consumers are on communal schemes.
 Around 90% of heat networks supply residential buildings.

 How many people use heat networks in the UK?

-However, the data on heat networks is not robust and in 2023, the Social Market Foundation used experimental EPC data to estimate that up to 900,000 UK households (or 1 in 25) are on heat networks, including one in 12 in social housing.
-The Heat Trust (the voluntary Code of Standards body for heat networks) has supported this as a more accurate picture of the scale of the sector.
+However, the data on heat networks is not robust and in 2023, the Social Market Foundation used experimental EPC data to estimate that up to 900,000 UK households (or one in 25) are on heat networks, including one in 12 in social housing.
+The Heat Trust (the voluntary code of standards body for heat networks) has supported this as a more accurate picture of the scale of the sector.

 Heat networks and the net zero target

-The NHF liaises regularly with the government and Ofgem on all of these topics, and sits on Ofgem’s Heat Network Stakeholder Advisory Group.
+The NHF liaises regularly with the government and Ofgem on all of these topics, and we sit on Ofgem’s Heat Network Stakeholder Advisory Group.
 We are expecting further consultations in 2025 and will ensure housing associations are heard.

 There are several ways to keep up to date on heat network regulation: